oracle-livelabs/oci/oci-api-management/installation/installation.md

 ## Task 5: Install the APEX program

 Back to page of the Autonomous Database,
 1. Go to APEX.
-Click again on *Database Actions*
+Click again on *Database Actions* / *View all database Actions*

     ![APEX Installation](images/apim-apex0.png)